-Medigap Plan D, also known as Medicare Supplement Plan D, covers all Medicare ‘gaps’ with the exception of Medicare Part B Deductible and Medicare Part B Excess Charges.
-Just as with all Medigap plans, the Medicare Supplement Plan D is standardized, i.e. plan’s benefits from one insurance company are identical with those from any other company.
-However, Plan D premiums will greatly vary.
+UPDATED Oct.
+1, 2022.
+Medicare Supplement Plan D, also known as Medigap Plan D, covers all Medicare ‘gaps’ except for Medicare Part B Deductible and Medicare Part B Excess Charges.
+Just as with all Medigap plans, the Plan D is standardized, i.e., plan’s benefits from one insurance company are identical with those from any other company.
+However, Plan D premiums will significantly vary.

-Only selected Medicare Supplement insurance companies offer Medigap Plan G.
+Only selected Medicare Supplement insurance companies are offering Medigap Plan D.

 Medicare Supplement Plan D benefits include:

 - Medicare Part A coinsurance – additional 365 days of hospitalization coverage.

 - Medicare Part B coinsurance (usually 20% of outpatient costs) or copayment (hospital outpatient services).

 - Blood: The first 3 pints of blood each year.

 - Skilled Nursing coinsurance (20% that Medicare does not pay for).